-- The benefit of interacting with a pharmacy/ pharmacists through effortless availability by chat.
+- The benefit of interacting with a pharmacy/pharmacist through effortless availability by chat.
 Avoiding communication gaps as they can add prescriptions directly or upload one.

 - Avoiding the geofences, pharmacists can deliver prescription-based medication beyond their physical reach.
 Access to remote locations is now made possible.

-- The hassle to manually update every medication detail increases labor hours and deviates pharmacists from their goal of serving the patients when they need them.
+- The hassle of manually updating every medication detail increases labor hours and deviates pharmacists from their goal of serving the patients when they need them.
 You just need to manually fill the inventory once, and then you're good to go; the remainder of the inventory changes are handled by the platform.

 What features did we provide for the D2C prescription delivery platform?